xpansa/merp/README.md

-# merp
+# Ventor
-mERP Warehouse free addons to simplify works with scanner
+Ventor free addons to simplify works with scanner